 In addition to the foregoing, Commercial-Scale Wind-Energy Generating Systems shall be located so as to have regard for:

-Sensitive land uses, as defined by the Ministry of the Environment and Climate Change Land Use Compatibility Guidelines.
+Sensitive land uses, as defined by the Ministry of the Environment, Conservation and Parks Land Use Compatibility Guidelines.

-Bird migration routes, feeding areas, bat and raptor and other sensitive species populations.
+Bird migration routes, feeding areas, bat, and raptor and other sensitive species populations.

 5.11.3.5

 The proposed sites for Commercial-Scale Wind-Energy Generating Systems shall have suitable access to a public road with the existing design capacity to accommodate the necessary construction and maintenance vehicles.
-Any upgrades needed to public roads to facilitate the transfer of wind turbine components and necessary construction and maintenance vehicles shall be undertaken at the full expense of the owner of the Commercial-Scale Wind Energy Generating System.heritage stone fencing found along roads on Amherst Island.
-Any proponent proposing wind turbine development on Amherst Island shall be aware that the Amherst Island ferry is not capable of being used to transport unusually large objects due to its physical capacity and its side-loading configuration. proposing wind turbine development on Amherst Island shall be aware that the Amherst Island ferry is not capable of being used to transport unusually large objects due to its physical capacity and its side-loading configuration.
+Any upgrades needed to public roads to facilitate the transfer of wind turbine components and necessary construction and maintenance vehicles shall be undertaken at the full expense of the owner of the Commercial-Scale Wind Energy Generating System.heritage stone fencing found along roads on Amherst IslandAny proponent proposing wind turbine development on Amherst Island shall be aware that the Amherst Island ferry is not capable of being used to transport unusually large objects due to its physical capacity and its side-loading configuration. proposing wind turbine development on Amherst Island shall be aware that the Amherst Island ferry is not capable of being used to transport unusually large objects due to its physical capacity and its side-loading configuration.
+The applicant will also be required to submit a municipal operations plan, project design and operations report, construction report, infrastructure report, and to enter into a road use agreement with the Township and any other applicable road authority to the satisfaction of the appropriate authority.

 5.11.3.6

 Commercial-Scale Wind Energy Generating Systems greater or equal to two megawatts (2 MW) are made subject to the Environmental Assessment Act by the Electricity Projects Regulation 116/01.
-Proponents must conduct an environmental screening according to the Ministry of the Environment and Climate Change’s “Guide to Environmental Assessment Requirements for Electricity Projects”.
+Proponents must conduct an environmental screening according to the Ministry of the Environment, Conservation and Parks’ “Guide to Environmental Assessment Requirements for Electricity Projects”and Renewable Energy Approval.

 5.11.3.7

-Commercial-Scale Wind Energy Generating Systems shall be permitted as- of-right in the Industrial designation and may be permitted by zoning by-law amendment in the Rural and Agricultural land use designations, where the applicant demonstrates, through appropriate studies undertaken by qualified professionals, that all issues related to the amendment application have been addressed.
+Commercial-Scale Wind Energy Generating Systems shall be permitted as- of-right in the Industrial designation and may be permitted by zoning by-law amendment in the Rural and Prime Agricultural Area land use designations, where the applicant demonstrates, through appropriate studies undertaken by qualified professionals, that all issues related to the amendment application have been addressed.

 The applicant is required to contact the municipality prior to commencing the background studies to determine the nature and scope of the issues that need to be addressed.
-The Conservation Authority shall also be consulted prior to the commencement of background studies noted below on natural heritage features and birds and bats.
+The Conservation Authority shall also be consulted prior to the commencement of background studies noted below on natural and cultural heritage features, as well as and birds, and bats and other sensitive species populations.

-At a minimum, the proponent shall undertake the following applicable studies to the Township’s satisfaction:
+At a minimum, the proponent shall also undertake the following applicable studies to the Township’s satisfaction:

-A noise impact study to determine setbacks from Commercial- Scale Wind Energy Generating Systems and attendant transformers so that noise levels will not exceed the Ministry of the Environment and Climate Change noise standards for sensitive land uses.
+A noise impact study to determine setbacks from Commercial- Scale Wind Energy Generating Systems and attendant transformers so that noise levels will not exceed the Ministry of the Environment, Conservation and Parks noise standards for sensitive land uses.
 The noise impact study shall be in accordance with the Ministry of the Environment Conservation and Parks “Noise Guidelines for Wind Farms, Interpretation for Applying MOE NPC Publications to Wind Power Generation Facilities” dated October2008, as amended May 2016 (or any subsequent amendments);

 Except that a participating sensitive receptor (participating receptor) will be subject to the same sound level limits as a non-participating sensitive receptor/point of reception.
 Amherst Island shall be considered a Class 3 (Rural) area for the purposes of determining noise impacts.
 Class 3 is defined by “Interpretation for Applying MOE NPC 232: Sound Level Limits for Stationary Sources in Class 3 (Rural) Areas;